Waldorf education: Origins and history

 The first school based upon the ideas of Rudolf Steiner was opened in 1919 in response to a request from Emil Molt, owner and managing director of the Waldorf-Astoria Cigarette Company in Stuttgart, Germany.
 This is the source of the name Waldorf, which is now trademarked in the United States when used in connection with the educational method.
 Molt's proposed school would educate the children of employees of the factory.

 Molt was a follower of anthroposophy, an esoteric spiritual movement based on the notion that an objectively comprehensible spiritual realm exists and can be observed by humans, and of Rudolf Steiner, the movement's founder and spiritual leader.
 Many of Steiner's ideas influenced the pedagogy of the original Waldorf school and still play a central role in modern Waldorf classrooms: reincarnation, karma, the existence of spiritual beings, the idea that children are themselves spiritual beings, and eurythmy.

 As the co-educational school also served children from outside the factory, it included children from a diverse social spectrum.
 It was also the first comprehensive school in Germany, serving children of all genders, abilities, and social classes.
+At Steiner's behest, the early Waldorf schools were "open to all students, regardless of income.
+If the parents were unable to pay the full tuition, the remaining amount would be subsidized."

 Waldorf education became more widely known in 1922 through lectures Steiner gave at a conference at Oxford University.
 Two years later, on his final trip to Britain at Torquay in 1924, Steiner delivered a Waldorf teacher training course.
 The first school in England (Michael Hall) was founded in 1925; the first in the United States (the Rudolf Steiner School in New York City) in 1928.
 By the 1930s, numerous schools inspired by Steiner's pedagogical principles had opened in Germany, Switzerland, the Netherlands, Norway, Austria, Hungary, the United States, and England.